House of Saud: Present form

 After his defeat at Mulayda, Abdul Rahman bin Faisal went with his family into exile in the deserts of eastern Arabia among the Al Murra bedouin.
 Soon afterward, however, he found refuge in Kuwait as a guest of the Kuwaiti emir, Mubarak Al Sabah.
 In 1902, Abdul Rahman's son, Abdulaziz, took on the task of restoring Saudi rule in Riyadh.
 Supported by a few dozen followers and accompanied by some of his brothers and relatives, Abdulaziz was able to capture Riyadh's Masmak fort and kill the governor appointed there by Muhammad bin Abdullah Al Rashid.
 Abdulaziz, reported to have been barely 20 at the time, was immediately proclaimed ruler in Riyadh.
 As the new leader of the House of Saud, Abdulaziz became commonly known from that time onward as "Ibn Saud" in Western sources, though he is still called "Abdulaziz" in the Arab world.

-Abdulaziz spent the next three decades trying to re-establish his family's rule over central Arabia, starting with his native Najd.
+Ibn Saud spent the next three decades trying to re-establish his family's rule over central Arabia, starting with his native Najd.
 His chief rivals were the Al Rashid clan in Ha'il, the Sharifs of Mecca in the Hijaz, and the Ottoman Turks in al Hasa.
-Abdulaziz also had to contend, however, with the descendants of his late uncle Saud ibn Faisal (later known as the "Saud Al Kabir" branch of the family), pretenders to the throne.
-Though for a time acknowledging the sovereignty of the Ottoman Sultans and even taking the title of pasha, Abdulaziz allied himself to the British, in opposition to the Ottoman-backed Al Rashidis.
+Abdulaziz also had to contend with the descendants of his late uncle Saud ibn Faisal (later known as the "Saud Al Kabir" branch of the family), pretenders to the throne.
+Though for a time acknowledging the sovereignty of the Ottoman Sultans and even taking the title of pasha, Ibn Saud allied himself to the British, in opposition to the Ottoman-backed Al Rashidis.
 From 1915 to 1927, Abdulaziz's dominions were a protectorate of the British Empire, pursuant to the 1915 Treaty of Darin.

-Abdulaziz won final victory over the Al Rashidis in 1921, making him the ruler of most of central Arabia.
+Ibn Saud won final victory over the Al Rashidis in 1921, making him the ruler of most of central Arabia.
 He consolidated his dominions as the Sultanate of Nejd.
 He then turned his attention to the Hijaz, finally conquering it in 1926, just months before the British protectorate ended.
 For the next five and a half years, he administered the two parts of his dual realm, the Kingdom of Hejaz and Nejd, as separate units.

-By 1932, Abdulaziz had disposed of all his main rivals and consolidated his rule over much of the Arabian Peninsula.
+By 1932, Ibn Saud had disposed of all his main rivals and consolidated his rule over much of the Arabian Peninsula.
 He united his dominions into the Kingdom of Saudi Arabia that year.
 His father, Abdul Rahman, retained the honorary title of "imam".
 In 1937, near Dammam, American surveyors discovered what later proved to be Saudi Arabia's vast oil reserves.
 Before the discovery of oil, many family members were destitute.